amir-ee/simple_shell/README.md

 ## How to Use

-1. Compile your simple shell program using a C/C++ compiler.
+1. Compile your simple shell program using a C/C++ compiler `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`.
-2. Run the compiled program from the command line.
+2. Run the compiled program from the command line `./hsh`.
 3. You can enter commands and utilize the system calls and functions listed above.

 ## Disclaimer